-The second-to-last scenario of the vanilla version Roller Coaster Tycoon (without expansions), Rainbow Valley, is the meanest scenario in the entire game, banning you from all landscape editing and scenery removal, which makes it really difficult to build a decent roller coaster if you've gotten too used to slashing and burning forests to do it in the preceding scenarios.
+The second-to-last scenario of the vanilla version, Rainbow Valley, is the meanest scenario in the entire game, banning you from all landscape editing and scenery removal, which makes it really difficult to build a decent roller coaster if you've gotten too used to slashing and burning forests to do it in the preceding scenarios.
 The final scenario, Thunder Rock, is a giant rock in the middle of the desert, but is a perfectly normal scenario otherwise without any gimmicks.
 It's above average difficulty since you have to cope with the long walk guests may have to take to make it to the top, but when put up against Rainbow Valley, it really can't compare.

-It's a long series tradition, actually.
-The final act of Metal Gear Solid was spoiled somewhat by an annoying double-backtrack segment (essentially recycled from Metal Gear 2), while the plot-action moves away from Snake, Meryl, the Ninja and Otacon, and towards side characters most players probably didn't care much about on their first playthrough.
+The final act of Metal Gear Solid is spoiled somewhat by an annoying double-backtrack segment (essentially recycled from Metal Gear 2), while the plot-action moves away from Snake, Meryl, the Ninja and Otacon, and towards side characters most players probably didn't care much about on their first playthrough.
 The Gamecube remake thankfully dodges the double-backtrack by being kind to players with good reflexes.

-In Metal Gear Solid Peace Walker the 5th chapter consists of 6 missions in which you search for Zadornov in previous areas you have already been in the game.
+In Metal Gear Solid: Peace Walker, the fifth chapter consists of 6 missions in which you search for Zadornov in previous areas you have already been in the game.
 Obviously it gets very repetitive, and aside from the True Final Boss, this is the only thing you do in the entire chapter.

 A great deal of the hype behind and appeal of Manhunt was related to the execution system, which encouraged the player to sneak up on foes with short-range weapons and then rewarded his patience by allowing the player character to slay his foes in gruesome and creative manners.
 Until the last few levels, that is, when the player is left with no real choice other than to shoot enemies from a distance.
 Plotwise, this is justified to some extent — the player character is no longer killing for the sake of the snuff film into which he has been drafted, but is out for revenge against the man who forced him into it — but it still abandons one of the game's central themes and only appeals.

-The second game, Dog Days, has this to a lesser extent.
+Dog Days has this to a lesser extent.
 Story-wise, having Lynch and Kane attempt to steal Glazer's private jet, and then resort to hijacking an airplane as it takes off makes less sense than simply having the two lay low for a few days or escape by boat or whatever, and having the level take place after Shangsi is killed leads to some serious Ending Fatigue.